-Through the Sentinel Landscapes partnership, NRCS works with farmers, ranchers and forest landowners to preserve agriculture and restore and protect wildlife habitat on land near military facilities.
+Through the Sentinel Landscapes partnership, NRCS works with farmers, ranchers and forest landowners to preserve agriculture and restore and protect wildlife habitat on private and tribal lands near military facilities.

 Growing pressure from land development, water-use constraints and endangered species on and near facilities are impeding the military’s ability to carry out testing and training.
 These areas are often productive and viable working lands that provide food for the nation and important ecosystem habitat.